wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 1. Log in to Red Hat OpenShift CLI:

     a.
-Open a new Terminal window in the VM.
+Open a new terminal window in the VM.

     b.
 Type the following command to log in to Red Hat OpenShift.